-Service animals in training are not protected under state or federal law, therefore are not allowed in public spaces without proper authorization.
+Service animals in training are not protected under state or federal law and, therefore, are not allowed in public spaces without proper authorization.

-The following is a list of the basic requirements to apply for a SAiT waiver.
-However, satisfying all of these requirements does not guarantee that a waiver will be issued.
-SAiT waivers are granted at the sole discretion of the university.
+The following is a list of the basic requirements to apply for an SAiT Waiver.
+However, satisfying all of these requirements does not guarantee that a Waiver will be issued.
+SAiT Waivers are granted at the sole discretion of the university.

 - The SAiT handler must have a demonstrated history of training such animals;